tervoclemmensb/OHBMED_EF/readme.md

 This is a demonstration of tools for considering statistical and conceptual tests of trajectories across assessments and datasets.
-The examples used here are from neuropsychological and computerized test of goal-directed cognition or executive function Theories of human neurobehavioral development suggest executive functions mature from childhood through adolescence reaching adulthood sometime in the second decade of life (e.g., the teenage years in humans).
+The examples used here are from neuropsychological and computerized test of goal-directed cognition or executive function.
+Theories of human neurobehavioral development suggest executive functions mature from childhood through adolescence reaching adulthood sometime in the second decade of life (e.g., the teenage years in humans).
 As we